iris-edu/mars2mseed/README.md

 mars2mseed - convert MARS 88/lite waveform data to Mini-SEED.

-**All data samples are scaled by 10 during this conversion, do not forget to take this into account when using the resulting Mini-SEED.**
+**All data samples are scaled by default during this conversion, do not forget to take this into account when using the resulting Mini-SEED.**

 ## Acknowledgements